I welcome you to this series of articles intended for the discovery of Korean animals and in particular birds.

 crane bird

-White-naped Crane at Saijo,Ehime
+White-naped Crane at Saijo, Ehime

 The white-naped crane (Antigone vipio) is a bird of the crane family.
 It is a large bird, 112–125 cm (44–49 in) long, about 130 cm (4.3 ft) tall, and weighing about 5.6 kg (12 lb), with pinkish legs, a grey-and-white-striped neck, and a red face patch.

-The white-naped crane breeds in northeastern Mongolia, northeastern China, and adjacent areas of southeastern Russia, where a program at Khingan Nature Reserve raises eggs provided from U.S. zoos to bolster the species.
-Different groups of the birds migrate to winter near the Yangtze River, the Korean Demilitarized Zone, and on Kyūshū in Japan.
+The white-naped crane breeds in northeastern Mongolia, northeastern China, and adjacent areas of southeastern Russia, where a program at Khingan Nature Reserve raises eggs provided by U.S. zoos to bolster the species.
+Different groups of birds migrate to winter near the Yangtze River, the Korean Demilitarized Zone, and Kyūshū in Japan.
 They are the only cranes found in South Korea.
 They also reach Kazakhstan and Taiwan.
 Only about 4,900 to 5,400 individuals remain in the wild.

 Its diet consists mainly of insects, seeds, roots, plants, and small animals.